PDB Reader

 The assert keyword is prepended to each command that submits a step.
 This prevents the script from proceeding if a step fails, though it is not required.

-Create PDB Reader project
+Setup PDB Reader project

 Creating a PDB Reader project requires setting a force field and project title, and either providing a RCSB pdbId or uploading a customPdb.
-Alternatively, if your project already exists, e.g. because you created it interactively in MolCube Apps, you can Resume an existing project.
+This is done by calling the create_project() method.

 Let’s walk through how to create a PDB Reader project.